-Plan Category Number of securities to be issued upon exercise of outstanding options 1) (a) Weighted- average exercise price of outstanding options, (\$)(2) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(3) (c) Equity compensation plans approved by stockholders 2022 Equity Incentive Plan 8,556,282 4.66 8,090,746 2022 Employee Stock Purchase Plan 1,561,744 Equity compensation plans not approved by stockholders Total 8,556,282 4.66 9,652,490
+Plan Category Number of securities to be issued upon exercise of outstanding options 1) (a) Weighted-average exercise price of outstanding options, (\$) (2) (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(3) (c) Equity compensation plans approved by stockholders 2022 Equity Incentive Plan 8,556,282 4.66 8,090,746 2022 Employee Stock Purchase Plan 1,561,744 Equity compensation plans not approved by stockholders - Total 8,556,282 4.66 9,652,490

-- (1) Includes shares subject to outstanding awards under our 2022 Equity Incentive Plan as of December 31, 2023, of which 8,141,716 shares are subject to outstanding options and 414,566 shares are subject to outstanding RSUs. - (2) The weighted average exercise price is calculated based solely on the exercise prices of the outstanding options and does not reflect the shares that will be issued upon the vesting of outstanding RSUs, which have no exercise price. - (3) Includes 8,090,746 shares available for future issuance under our 2022 Equity Incentive Plan and 1,561,744 shares available for future issuance under our 2022 Employee Stock Purchase Plan.
-The number of shares available for future issuance under our 2022 Equity Incentive Plan will automatically increase on January 1 of each year for a period of ten years, from January 1, 2023 through January 1, 2032, in an amount equal to five percent (5%) of the total number of shares of the Company's capital stock outstanding on a fully diluted basis and securities convertible into or exchangeable for the Company's capital stock on December 31 of the preceding year; provided, however that the Board may act prior to January 1st of a given year to provide that the increase for such year will be a lesser number of shares of Common Stock.
-The number of shares available for future issuance under our 2022 Employee Stock Purchase Plan will automatically increase on January 1 of each year, from January 1, 2023 through January 1, 2032, in an amount equal to the lesser of (i) 1% of the total number of shares of capital stock outstanding and securities convertible into or exchangeable for the Company's capital stock on December 31st of the preceding calendar year, and (ii) 797,724 shares of Common Stock.
-Notwithstanding the foregoing, the Board may act prior to the first day of any calendar year to provide that there will be no January 1st increase in the share reserve for such calendar year or that the increase in the share reserve for such calendar year will be a lesser number of shares of Common Stock than would otherwise occur pursuant to the preceding sentence.
+Includes shares subject to outstanding awards under our 2022 Equity Incentive Plan as of December 31, 2023, of which 8,141,716 shares are subject to outstanding options and 414,566 shares are subject to outstanding RSUs.
+(1)

+- (2) The weighted average exercise price is calculated based solely on the exercise prices of the outstanding options and does not reflect the shares that will be issued upon the vesting of - The weighted average exercise price is calculated based solely on the exercise prices of the outstanding options and does not reflect the shares that will be issued upon the vesting of outstanding RSUs, which have no exercise price.
+Includes 8,090,746 shares available for future issuance under our 2022 Equity Incentive Plan and 1,561,744 shares available for future issuance under our 2022 Equity Incentive Plan and 1,561,744 shares available for future issuance under our 2022 Equity Incentive Plan and 1,561,744 shares available for future issuance under our 2022 Equity Incentive Plan will automatically increase on January 1 of each year for a period of the years, from January 1, 2023 through January 1, 2032, in an amount equal to five percent (5%) of the total number of shares of the Company's capital stock outstanding on a fully diluted basis and securities convertible into or exchangeable for the Company's capital stock on December 31 of the preceding year, provided, however that the Board may act prior to January 1 of each year will be a lesser number of shares of Common Stock.
+The number of shares or sailable for future issuance under our 2022 Employee Stock Purchase Plan will automatically increase on January 1 of each year, from January 1, 2023 through January 1, 2032, in an amount equal to the lesser of (i) 1% of the total number of shares of Common Stock.
+Notwithstanding and securities convertible into or exchangeable for the Company's capital stock on December 31st of the preceding calendar year, and (ii) 797,724 shares of Common Stock.
+Notwithstanding the foregoing, the Board may act prior to the first day of any calendar year to provide that there will be no January 1 st increase in the share reserve for such calendar year will be a lesser number of shares of Common Stock than would otherwise occur nursuant to the preceding sentence.
+(3) otherwise occur pursuant to the preceding sentence.